 There’s no better way to end your 3 days in Budapest.
 The ruin pubs are super unique to Budapest and will serve as a great nightcap.

 If you’re looking for a group to hang with, check out a ruin pub crawl!

 Say “cheers” in Hungarian while drinking pálinka

-Hungarian is a crazy language y’all.
-“Cheers” is my favorite Hungarian word (but, admittedly, I only know three: thank you, peach, and cheers).
+Hungarian is a crazy language and “cheers” happens to be my favorite Hungarian word (Admittedly, I only know three: thank you, peach, and cheers).

 Egészségére.
 The locals tell me it vaguely sounds like “I guess she can drive” which actually helps me pronounce it.
 “Eh-geh-shuh-geh-druh” is how I pronounce it which is probably only about 75% right, but at least I tried.

 It’s extra fun when mixed with palinka.
 This is basically Hungarian moonshine (although they call it brandy).
 It’s strong!

 And it’ll be more fun to say in the ruin pub.